 Fowler is looking at spending the rest of his life in prison—the bank fraud counts alone carry a maximum sentence of 30 years.

 The cryptocurrency scheme was not limited to the U.S. Fowler set up bank accounts around the world and coordinated the scheme with co-conspirators in Israel, Switzerland, and Canada, according to court documents.
 The scheme involves a “staggering amount of money,” and the government believes that Fowler still has access to overseas bank accounts.

 Master US Workbook

-Even more revealing, via email search warrants, the government has obtained a document entitled “Master US Workbook,” which details the operations of the scheme.
+Even more revealing, via email search warrants, federal prosecutors have obtained a document entitled “Master US Workbook,” which details the operations of the scheme.
 The workbook lists 60 bank accounts.
 It shows the scheme received over $740 million in 2018 alone.
 As of January 2019, the combined bank balance was $345 million.
 Approximately $50 million is held in U.S. accounts.
 The rest is located overseas.

 Apparently, Fowler had “shown a willingness to help himself to these funds in the past.”
 In mid-2018, he sent $60 million from scheme accounts to his personal bank accounts, feds said.
 Scheme members set up a “10% fund” from client deposits, available for his personal use.
 The government does not know the location of those accounts.

 After Fowler’s bank accounts were seized in October 2018, he agreed to cooperate with FBI agents and keep the investigation confidential, which he did not do.
 When agents sent him emails, he would share those with other scheme members.